Bellevue College | Running Start Frequently Asked Questions (FAQ)

 If there is a Running Start/ Underage hold on your account, it is because your Running Start Enrollment Verification Form (EVF) has either not been turned in or it has not been processed.

-New Students can refer to the New Student Admission page or use the email provided to submit their RS EVF.
+New Students can refer to the New Student Admission page or use the email provided on that page to submit their RS EVF.

 Running Start does not cover